bright/bright-disputes/README.md

 1. `cargo-contract 3.0.1`
 2. `ink-wrapper 0.5.0`
 3. `rustc-1.69`

-## Build (manually)
-Before building a smart contract we need to download submodules:
+4. `jq`

+Before running anything, please update submodules.
 ```
 git submodule update --init --recursive
 ```
+## Build (manually)
+Bright Disputes is actually a smart contract and a CLI, which allows to execute commands on the Substrate node.
+In this section we will present how to manually build them.

 ### Building smart contract
 To build a smart contract locally we can run: